littensy/charm/README.md

 setTracked(2) -- Tracked: 2, Untracked: 1
 ```

-Because `untracked()` executes the callback outside the current effect, nested effects created in the callback do not get tracked by the parent effect:
+Because `untracked()` executes the callback outside the current effect, nested effects created during the execution of the callback will not be tracked by the parent effect:

 ```luau
 local stopEffect